mqasim41/GAN_Anime_Face_Generator/README.md

 Given the https://www.kaggle.com/splcher/animefacedataset dataset.
 I have created a DCGAN network to generate images of the faces of anime characters.

 GAN Architecture invloves the use of two neural networks.
-A discriminator network which tells apart AI generated images from real images and a generator network which guven the feedback from the discriminator network learns to generate a more and more realistic image.
+A discriminator network which tells apart AI generated images from real images and a generator network which given the feedback from the discriminator network learns to generate a more and more realistic image.
 Hence these two networks play a game of maximising each others loss functions while minimising their own loss functions.
 This creates a back and forth minmax loss.

 Diagram of GANs architecture: